hongkuancn/todo-list/README.md

 * MongoDB, Mongoose, MongoLAB

+* Production environment and deployment to Heroku and AWS

-* Heroku, AWS, Linux server environment
+* Run multiple commands concurrently, maneuver Linux server environment

 * Bootstrap 4

 ## Running the app on a local machine